 Center for the Study of Group Processes

-The Center for the Study of Group Processes (CSGP) has an 18-room small-group laboratory with eight computer-controlled subject rooms that provide audiovisual and psychophysiological recording capabilities, two large-group rooms with an adjoining observation room, an audiovisual control room, a virtual social environment lab, and other flexible research office spaces.
+The Center for the Study of Group Processes (CSGP) has an 18-room small-group laboratory with eight computer-controlled subject rooms that provide audiovisual and psychophysiological recording capabilities, two large-group rooms with an adjoining observation room, an audiovisual control room, and other flexible research office spaces.

 Prerequisites for courses are listed in the course descriptions.

 SOC:1000 First-Year Seminar1-2 s.h.